dr-joe-wirth/phantasm/docker_build_files/README.md

   * Calculates the average amino acid identity (AAI) for the species in the tree (excluding the outgroup).
   * Calculates the average nucleotide identity (ANI) for the species in the tree (excluding the outgroup).

+## 5.5.
+Option 4: Ranking possible phylogenetic markers in a set of user-specified genomes
+  * Calculates core genes for the set of gbff files.
+  * Creates a species tree based on a concatenated alignment of the core genes.
+  * Creates an individual gene tree for each core gene.
+  * Uses the species tree and gene trees to calculate a score of how well correlated each individual core gene is to the species tree's topology.
+Saves this information in the file `putativePhylogeneticMarkers.txt`.

 # 6. Common error messages
 ## 6.1.
 Problems with 16S rRNA gene sequence annotation (or lack thereof) in your input genome(s)
 ### Possible error messages